 Immediate impacts from gunshots include soft tissue injuries, bone fractures, and vital organ damage.
 Injuries to extremities often result in fractures, which if left untreated, may lead to haemorrhages and infections or to permanent disability due to joint or bone deformities.C.
 Buchanan and M. Widmer (eds.), Missing Pieces: A guide for reducing gun violence through parliamentary action, Centre for Humanitarian Dialogue and Inter-Parliamentary Union, Geneva, 2007, p.
 65. Brain and spinal cord injuries are more difficult to treat, leaving irreversible damage such as paralysis, sexual dysfunction, limited movement, seizure disorders, incontinence, and severe facial disfigurations.

 Injuries and disabilities sustained through gun violence are also associated with psychological problems and can result in flashbacks, anxiety and fear, self-destructive behaviours, low self-esteem, depression, suicidal behaviour and action, and alienation from friends and family.

 Last updated on: 10 February 2014

 The UN Protocol against the Illicit Manufacturing of and Trafficking in Firearms, Their Parts and Components and Ammunition (2001 Firearms Protocol) was the first global, legally binding instrument on small arms control.
-It contains important provisions on manufacturing, marking and tracing, record-keeping, and international transfers of firearms.+ More
+It contains important provisions on manufacturing, marking and tracing, record-keeping, and international transfers of firearms.
+It supplements the 2001 UN Convention on Transnational Organised Crime (UNTOC), also known as the Palermo Convention.+ More

 The 2013 Arms Trade Treaty (ATT) is the first global, legally binding instrument regulating international transfers of most conventional weapons, as well as some ammunition / munitions, and parts and components.+ More